An employer’s guide to adverse weather policy

 - Paid leave for a limited period before offering employees the choice of unpaid time off or annual leave.

 Employees should be reminded that they should make every effort to come into work if it is safe to do so.

 The policy should clearly state that unauthorised absences will not be tolerated.
 Employers should consider taking disciplinary action against “snowed-in” employees whom they suspect of taking time off work to build snowmen, for example, rather than coming in to work.

-Employers should then ensure that the policy is well publicised internally and available to all employees.
+Employers should then ensure that the adverse weather policy is well publicised internally and available to all employees.
 It is good practice to ask employees to sign and return a copy, to ensure that the policy has been read and understood.

 As with all policies in the workplace, it is important for employers to ensure that every member of staff is treated in a fair and consistent manner, and for employees to know where they stand.
 Lyons Davidson’s Employment Department can offer to review and advise on internal policies.
 For more information, please contact us on 0117 904 6000.